Sierra Leone: Colonial era (1808–1961)

-Independence (1961) and Margai Administration (1961–1964)
+Independence and post-independence era

-On 27 April 1961, Sir Milton Margai led Sierra Leone to independence from Great Britain and became the country's first Prime Minister.
-Sierra Leone had its own parliament and its own prime minister, and had the ability to make 100% of its own laws, however, as with countries such as Canada and Australia, Sierra Leone remained a "Dominion" and Queen Elizabeth was Queen of the independent Dominion of Sierra Leone.
-Thousands of Sierra Leoneans took to the streets in celebration.
+On 27 April 1961, Margai led Sierra Leone to independence from Great Britain and became the country's first prime minister.
+Sierra Leone had its own parliament, its own prime minister, and the ability to make its own laws, but like countries such as Canada and Australia, Sierra Leone remained a "Dominion" and Queen Elizabeth was Queen of the independent Dominion of Sierra Leone.
 The Dominion of Sierra Leone retained a parliamentary system of government and was a member of the Commonwealth of Nations.
-The leader of the main opposition All People's Congress (APC), Siaka Stevens, along with Isaac Wallace-Johnson, another outspoken critic of the SLPP government, were arrested and placed under house arrest in Freetown, along with sixteen others charged with disrupting the independence celebration.
+The leader of the main opposition All People's Congress (APC), Siaka Stevens, along with Isaac Wallace-Johnson, another outspoken critic of the SLPP government, were arrested and placed under house arrest in Freetown.

-In May 1962, Sierra Leone held its first general election as an independent nation.
-The Sierra Leone People's Party (SLPP) won a plurality of seats in parliament, and Milton Margai was re-elected as prime minister.

-Margai was popular among Sierra Leoneans during his time in power, mostly known for his self-effacement.
-He was neither corrupt nor did he make a lavish display of his power or status.
+In May 1962, Sierra Leone held its first general election as an independent state.
+The SLPP won a plurality of seats in parliament, and Margai was reelected as prime minister.
+Margai was popular among Sierra Leoneans during his time in power.
+He was not corrupt, nor did he make lavish displays of his power or status.
 He based the government on the rule of law and the separation of powers, with multiparty political institutions and fairly viable representative structures.
-Margai used his conservative ideology to lead Sierra Leone without much strife.
-He appointed government officials to represent various ethnic groups.
-Margai employed a brokerage style of politics, by sharing political power among political parties and interest groups; especially the involvement of powerful paramount chiefs in the provinces, most of whom were key allies of his government.
+Margai employed a brokerage style of politics, sharing power among political parties and interest groups, especially the powerful paramount chiefs in the provinces, most of whom were key allies of his government.